maciejk77/oe-test/README.md

 - Parcel for bundling
 - Mobile first, media queries
 - Cypress (e2e testing)
+- Chart in Recharts.js (data from JSON)

 ## Comments (to be completed)

-- add chart (feed real data from JSON)
 - Jest tests (snapshot and more?)

 ## Screenshots